 Harmonious lines and raised ceilings give a wonderful feeling of space.
 Beds are kingsize and doors and shutters feature solid ornate brass bolts.
 Each room has cleverly hidden air-conditioning and soundproofing; other pampering touches include organic cotton bathrobes and top-of-the-range Forest Essentials toiletries.

 The food at Café Samsara is outstanding, the chef’s a pro and it’s a real step up from your standard local home-cooking fare.
 The menu is a mix of Keralan specialities, pan-Indian dishes and European flavours; we enjoyed outstanding pepper squid, Malabar curries and spicy prawns.
-The downside is that service is disorganised, but go with a relaxed frame of mind and you’ll be just fine.
+The downside when we stayed was that service was disorganised, but go with a relaxed frame of mind and you’ll be just fine.

 Breakfast consists of a light and healthy continental spread, with freshly squeezed fruit juice, fruit platters, yoghurt and perfectly poached eggs - a rarity in Indian boutique hotels.